 Though Hawaii’s exciting humpback whale season doesn’t “officially” start until December/January, some whales start their visit sooner.
-It’s quite possible that there are whales swimming towards Hawaii right now.
-So, it’s time to kick off our annual contest to predict the first humpback whale sighting of the 2018/2019 season!
+I’m convinced that some whales don’t have calendars. 😉 It’s quite possible that there are whales swimming towards Hawaii right now.
+So, it’s time to kick off our annual contest to predict the first humpback whale sighting of the 2019/2020 season!

 Here’s how this easy and fun little contest works:

 - Pick the earliest date you think the first whale sighting will be this year.
 Enter your prediction in the comments for this blog post.
 (Sorry, but we can’t accept guesses emailed to us or comments on Facebook.
 If you are reading this article on email, go to this post page to enter your comment.)

 - When entering your comment, you must use a valid email address so that we can contact you when/if your prediction is correct.
 Note that your email address will not be visible on the comment.